Outset

 • - Respect for winter rhythm rather than just winter spectacle

-• - Awareness of static cold and low-light burden
+• - Awareness of deep cold and low winter light

 • - Clear distinction between protected and exposed northern travel